mitamam/search-in-dictionary/README.md

 This is a chrome extension that allows you to search in the Cambridge Dictionary by selecting text on a web page.

 ## Installation
-Open the [Chrome web store](https://chrome.google.com/webstore), click "Add to Chrome" button.
+1. Download this repository in your directory.
+2. Open the Manage Extensions page chrome://extensions.
+3. Enable Developer Mode by clicking the toggle switch at the upper right corner of the page.
+4. Click the Load unpacked button and select the extension directory.

 ## Usage
-1. select a text on the webpage.
+1. Select the text on the webpage.
-2. right-click on it, choose "Search 'selected text' in the Cambridge Dictionary" in the context menu.
+2. Right-click on it, choose "Search 'selected text' in the Cambridge Dictionary" in the context menu.

 ## History
 #### 1.0
 - Release

-## License
-This project is under the MIT License.